naugtur/openapi3-middleware/README.md

         'content-type': 'application/json'
       }
     }
-validatorInstance.validateResponse(req, operationId, { path: "the path from the request - to match operationId" })
+validatorInstance.validateResponse(res, operationId, { path: "the path from the request - to match operationId" })
 ```

 ### Expected format of req object